Bypass fishway – Key considerations

 This type of fishway has a reasonably high degree of redundancy (e.g. if partly blocked by debris other parts of the fishway will still function), however like all fishways does require regular maintenance.

 Disclaimer: In addition to the standard disclaimer located at the bottom of the page, please note the Fishways (biopassage structures) disclaimer.

 Last updated: 10 May 2021

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Bypass fishway – Key considerations , WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Bypass fishway – Key considerations , WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/fish-passage/technologies/fishway-options/bypass/key-considerations.html